|

 Astigmatism may increase slowly.
 Regular eye care can help to insure that proper vision is maintained.

-How is astigmatism diagnosed
+How is lenticular astigmatism diagnosed

 Patients seek treatment because of blurred vision.
 A variety of tests can be used to detect astigmatism during the eye exam.
 The patient may be asked to describe the astigmatic dial, a series of lines that radiate outward from a centre.
 People with astigmatism will see some of the lines more clearly than others.
-One diagnostic instrument used is the Untitled Document.
+One diagnostic instrument used is the keratometer.
 This measures the curvature of the central cornea.
 It measures the amount and direction of the curvature.
 A

 corneal topographer

 can measure a larger area of the cornea.
 It can measure the central area and mid-periphery of the cornea.
 A keratoscope projects a series of concentric light rings onto the cornea.
 Misshapen areas of the cornea are revealed by noting areas of the light pattern that do not appear concentric on the cornea.
 Because these instruments are measuring the cornea, it is also important to have a refraction in case the lens is also contributing to the astigmatism.
-The refraction measures the optics
+The refraction measures the optics or visual status of the eye and the result is the eyeglass prescription.
+The refraction is when the patient is looking at an eye chart and the doctor is putting different lenses in front of the patient's eyes and asks which one looks better.

-How can astigmatism be treated
+How can lenticular astigmatism be treated

 If the degree of astigmatism is slight and no other problems of refraction, such as nearsightedness or farsightedness, are present, corrective lenses may not be needed.
 If the degree of astigmatism is great enough to cause eyestrain, headache, or distortion of vision, prescription lenses will be needed for clear and comfortable vision.